PawelCiszewski/CyberSec/README.md

 About Cyber Security Base Blog:

-Application “Cyber Security Base Blog" was made in Django - one oh the most popular Python Web framework.
-The idea to create application was to give Cyber Security Base students  another tool to exchange knowleadge about course and cyber security in general.
-Application has most important blog features like: authentication system, registration, log in, logout, user profile customization, user profile update, view all posts, view individual post and of course also allows to add, update and delete posts.
-However there are many thinks to add (for example pagination), but first we habe to get rid of some flaws in this app.
+Application “Cyber Security Base Blog" was made in Django – one of the most popular Python Web framework.
+The idea to create application was to give Cyber Security Base participants another tool to exchange knowledge about course and cyber security in general.
+Application has most important blog features like: authentication system, registration, log in, logout, user profile customization, user profile update and of course also allows to add, update, view and delete posts.
+However there are many thinks that can be added (for example pagination), blog is fully functional.
+As described in the task, Cyber Security Base Blog has five flaws.

 Project description: